benessilfie/bash/README.md

 sleep 1

-echo "You have the best beard I've ever seen $name"
+echo "You have the most beautiful eyes I've ever seen $name"
 ```

 - For multiple arguments, you create multpile parameters.